sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/structured_knowledge_sharing.md

   programs.
 - **Over-Complexity**: If the structured knowledge-sharing process is perceived as too complex or burdensome, it can discourage participation and reduce the overall effectiveness of the practice.
+- **Inadequate Evaluation and Feedback Mechanisms:** Without effective evaluation and feedback mechanisms, it can be challenging to gauge the success of the structured knowledge-sharing efforts.
+If feedback from participants is not regularly sought and incorporated, the training may not evolve to meet the changing needs of the organization.
+This can lead to stagnation in the learning process, where outdated or ineffective training continues to be used without improvement.

 ## Rationale